 The Company has adopted the amendments in its financial statements for the annual period beginning January 1, 2023.
-The adoption of this standard has had no material impact on the amended and restated financial statements.
+The adoption of this standard has had no material impact on the financial statements.

-- (1) Accounting pronouncements (continued) - ♦ IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors
+♦ IAS 8 - Accounting Policies, Changes in Accounting Estimates and Errors